rogerluan/arkana/README.md

 ## Importing Arkana into your Android project

-When using Arkana, its files can either be generated inside a new Gradle module created by Arkana or added to an existing module.
-This is determined according to the settings defined in your config file, so update that setting according to your project needs.
+When importing Arkana into your project, you have two options: generating its files within a new Gradle module created by Arkana, or adding them to an existing module.
+The choice depends on the settings in your config file, so ensure these are updated to reflect your project's requirements.

-#### Generating a new Arkana Gradle module
+### Creating a New Arkana Gradle Module

-To create a new Gradle module with Arkana files, follow the steps outlined below:
+To generate a new Gradle module containing Arkana files, follow these steps:

-1. Set the `result_path` in your config to be the name of the Arkana module to be generated.
+1. In your config file, set the `result_path` to the desired name for the new Arkana module.
-2. Modify your project's `settings.gradle` file to include the newly created Arkana module.
+2. Update your project's `settings.gradle` file to include this newly created Arkana module.

-#### Adding Arkana to an existing Gradle module
+### Adding Arkana to an Existing Gradle Module

-To include the generated Arkana files in an existing Gradle module, follow the steps outlined below:
+If you prefer to add Arkana files to an existing Gradle module, follow these steps:

-1. Set the `result_path` in your config file to be the name of the existing Gradle module where you want to include the generated Arkana files.
+1. Adjust the `result_path` in your config file to specify the existing Gradle module where you want to include the Arkana files.
-2. Set the `should_generate_gradle_build_file` to `false` to prevent overwriting your existing module's build.gradle file.
+2. Change `should_generate_gradle_build_file` to `false`.
+This prevents the overwriting of your existing module's `build.gradle` file.

+### Automating Arkana Execution During Gradle Sync

-Finally, if you want Arkana to execute automatically during Gradle sync, update your `settings.gradle` file to include the code below:
+For automatic execution of Arkana during Gradle sync, modify your `settings.gradle` file by adding the following code:

 ```kotlin
 exec {